 - Students report the internship site and supervisor information online and watch an orientation video to complete the registration process.

 - Students should register their internship during the term in which they complete the majority of their hours.

-- Within the first 3 weeks of starting the internship, students are required to submit their official Internship Learning Goals online.
+- Within the first 3 weeks of starting the internship, students are required to submit their official Internship Learning Goals Form online.
 A copy of the form will be sent to the student and the faculty sponsor once received.
 Preview the questions before filling out the online form.